🇬🇧 UK skilled worker visa

 - Technical Support Analyst

-For the latest information and a complete list of eligible occupations, please visit the UK government website.
+For the latest information on Skilled Worker Visa UK new rules and the full list of Skilled Worker Visa eligible occupations and codes, visit the official UK government website.

 1. Medical Practitioners (Code 2211):